conference-ictac2023/webpage/registration/index.md

 # Registration and Payment

-Proceed to the <a href="https://docs.google.com/forms/d/e/1FAIpQLScTNbaNPncCGlJynwvNp2CuwXnRMEcYDCH2ZQEuULJe3EsSdg/viewform?usp=sharing" > registration and payment site </a> (operative now)
+Proceed to the <a href="https://docs.google.com/forms/d/e/1FAIpQLScTNbaNPncCGlJynwvNp2CuwXnRMEcYDCH2ZQEuULJe3EsSdg/viewform?usp=sharing" target="_blank"> registration and payment site </a> (operative now)

 # More Information